Snohomish Tree Tour

 2023 Snohomish Spring Tree Tour Details

-This year, our tours will be following all Covid-Safe protocols.
-Masks are recommended for all participants, our guide will be equipped with speaker sound systems.
+Our tours will be following all Covid-Safe protocols.
+Masks are recommended for all participants; our guide will be equipped with speaker sound systems.
 No more than 12 people per group will be permitted, so space is limited.
 FIRST COME FIRST SERVED.
 We plan to have three guides with participants of up to 12 each per tour start time.

 First tour at 11 am